slowernews/wisdom-tldr/README.md

 > *'Don't lie to anybody that you are not going kill.
 Deception is a bad idea.
 The lie is going to burn you.'*

 > *'Lying is like a nuclear bomb.
 The effects will be there for a long time to you to deal with.'*

+> *'One of the most potent weapons in the battle for information is giving out false information.'*

 ===
 ###On free lunch